ethereum/go-ethereum/docs/_interface/metrics.md

      * Percentile 50: well behaved samples (boring, just to give an idea)
      * Percentile 80: general performance (these should be optimised)
      * Percentile 95: worst case outliers (rare, just handle gracefully)
+ * **Counters**: A counter holds a single int64 value that can be incremented and decremented.
+The current value of the counter can be queried.
+ * **Gauges**: A gauge measures a single int64 value.
+Additionally to increment and decrement the value, as with a counter, the gauge can be set arbitrarely.

 ## Creating and updating metrics